lucazav/ppscore-in-r/README.md

 I have also collected all the R code needed to reproduce the examples shown in the post in this repository.
 Here are some graphs obtained thanks to the aforementioned R code.
+The PPScore version used to get the shown results is 1.1.0.

 ## PPScore Heatmap for Titanic's Predictors
 ![PPScore Heatmap for Titanic's Predictors](titanic_heatmap.png)